ROBOT can convert tables to OWL format using templates. See

 AIand a space, then the annotation will be made as with a string annotation, except that the cell value will be interpreted as an IRI.

-Sometimes you want to include zero or more values in a single spreadsheet cell, for example when you want to allow for multiple annotations.
-If an annotation template string also contains
+Sometimes you want to include zero or more values in a single spreadsheet cell, for example when you want to allow for multiple annotations or have separate logical axioms.
+If a template string also contains

 SPLIT=|, then ROBOT will use the

 | character to split the contents of a cell in that column and add an annotation for each result (if there are any).
 Instead of

 | you can specify a string of characters of your choice – other than pure whitespace – to split on (e.g.